tat0820/freemarket_sample_60f/README.md

 |user_id|references|null: false, foreign_key: true|　<!--user_id-->
 ### Association
 - belongs_to :user
-- belongs_to :details
+- belongs_to :detail
-- belongs_to :soldouts
+- belongs_to :soldout
 - has_many :images
 - has_many :comments
 - has_many :messages